robertmoore40/CSFB-server/README.md

 6) go to http://localhost:3000/fizzbuzz/id

-7) replace id with a whole number less than 100000
+7) replace id with a positive counting number less than 100000